Unilever’s SWOT Analysis & Recommendations

 3. Increasing popularity of retailers’ house brands

 Unilever faces tough competition, which is a threat based on the strengths of other firms in the industry.
-Competitors threaten to reduce the company’s market share and corresponding financial performance.
-Product imitation is also a major threat against Unilever.
-For example, local firms can develop products highly similar to Unilever’s.
-Also, retailers impose a threat by selling their own brands.
-These brands are known as house brands, store brands or generic brands.
-For example, Costco uses Kirkland Signature as a house brand, and Walmart has its own house brands that directly compete against Unilever’s products.
-Based on the external strategic factors in this section of the SWOT analysis of Unilever, strategies must focus on improving the company’s competitive advantage.
+In the SWOT analysis model, competitors are a threat that can reduce the company’s market share and corresponding financial performance.
+As presented in the Five Forces analysis of Unilever, the company competes with multinational consumer goods firms, like Procter & Gamble, Colgate-Palmolive, and Johnson & Johnson.
+Considering its food products and BRU coffee, the company also competes with food and beverage businesses, such as PepsiCo, Coca-Cola, and Red Bull, as well as food-service firms that offer home-brew and instant coffee products, like McDonald’s, Dunkin’, and Starbucks.
+On the other hand, product imitation is a threat to Unilever.
+Imitation of the company’s products can occur in the form of other firms’ consumer goods that have similar characteristics.
+Moreover, retailers impose a threat by selling their own brands.
+These brands are known as house brands, store brands, or generic brands.
+For example, Costco uses Kirkland Signature as a house brand, just as Walmart and Amazon have their own house brands that compete with Unilever’s brands.
+Based on the external strategic factors in this section of the SWOT analysis, strategies must focus on improving the consumer goods company’s competitive advantages.

-This SWOT analysis of Unilever highlights a number of internal and external strategic factors that managers must include in strategy development.
-For example, the weaknesses of limited business diversification and imitable nature of products are significant because they influence business stability and performance.
-In this regard, a recommendation is to diversify Unilever’s business through acquisition of related firms not in the consumer goods industry.
-Also, Unilever needs to consider product innovation as an opportunity to boost business performance.
-It is recommended that the company must use its strengths, such as economies of scale, for product innovation to address competition and the threat of imitation.
+This SWOT analysis of Unilever highlights internal and external factors that managers must include in strategy development.
+The weaknesses of limited business diversification and imitable nature of products are significant because they influence business stability and performance.
+In this regard, a recommendation is to diversify the multinational company through the acquisition of related firms that are not necessarily in the consumer goods industry.
+Also, Unilever needs to consider product innovation as an opportunity to address competition and imitation.
+Based on this SWOT analysis, the consumer goods company must use its strengths, such as economies of scale, for product innovation to protect the business against the major threats in its industry environment.

 References